Caesarean births have been on the rise. Is this really best for you and for your baby? Have you considered more natural options available to you?

 - Limited awareness of harms that are more likely with cesarean section – Cesarean section is a major surgical procedure that increases the likelihood of many types of harm for mothers and babies in comparison with vaginal birth.
 Short-term harms for mothers include increased risk of infection, surgical injury, blood clots, emergency hysterectomy, intense and longer-lasting pain, going back into the hospital and poor overall functioning.Babies born by cesarean section are more likely to have surgical cuts, breathing problems, difficulty getting breastfeeding going, and asthma in childhood and beyond.
 Perhaps due to the common surgical side effect of “adhesion” formation, cesarean mothers are more likely to have ongoing pelvic pain, to experience bowel blockage, to be injured during future surgery, and to have future infertility.
 Of special concern after cesarean are various serious conditions for mothers and babies that are more likely in future pregnancies, including ectopic pregnancy, placenta previa, placenta accreta, placental abruption, and uterine rupture .

 - Providers’ fears of malpractice claims and lawsuits – Given the way that our legal, liability insurance, and health insurance systems work, caregivers may feel that performing a cesarean reduces their risk of being sued or losing a lawsuit, even when vaginal birth is optimal care.
+Call a lawyer if you’re facing any of such problem.

 - Incentives to practice in a manner that is efficient for providers – Many health professionals are feeling squeezed by tightened payments for services and increasing practice expenses.
 The flat “global fee” method of paying for childbirth does not provide any extra pay for providers who patiently support a longer vaginal birth.
 Some payment schedules pay more for cesarean than vaginal birth.
 A planned cesarean section is an especially efficient way for professionals to organize hospital work, office work and personal life.
 Average hospital charges are much greater for cesarean than vaginal birth, and may offer hospitals greater scope for profit.